stephenberry/repe/README.md

 > [!IMPORTANT]
 >
 > This Version 1 of the specification is a complete rework in order to support any data format instead of just JSON and BEVE.
-It also embeds the message size and uses a packed binary header for more efficiency, smaller messages, and reserves fields to grow the specification.
+It also embeds the message size and uses a packed binary header for better efficiency and smaller messages.

 # Request/Response (Message)